CSC3170-2022Fall/project-practice-team/README.md

 ### Account

-To store the needed information such as games that you owned or you want to barter, customer are required to log in before entering the market, library or barter page.
+To store the needed information such as games that you owned or you want to barter, customers are required to log in before entering the market, library or barter page.
 If you haven't been one of us, you need to register an account first.

 You can sign up your account and log in to our website in the following page:
 ![loginShot](pics/login_shot.jpeg)